Insight

 The win is mutual.
 Employers lower cost and risk.
 Employees get a better experience at the exact moment they need one.
 That's the beauty of preparing early instead of in a panic.

+The uncomfortable part of the timeline is that the useful decision comes before the RIF is announced, and by then the RIF is confidential.
 You don't go shopping for the fire extinguisher during the fire.
 The companies that handle transitions well are the ones that decided how they'd handle them before the decision was ever on the table.

 See how When handles a transition the right way, schedule a demo.
 Or run the numbers yourself with the COBRA Savings Calculator.